Berketunc/AviationSim/oa_rl/results/final_report.md

 ## Isaac Lab comparison

 Each row below is based on 1,024 episodes.
-Moderate and severe runs use paired scenario IDs across controllers.
+Severe runs use paired scenario IDs across controllers.
+The legacy moderate artifacts share the intended seed and configuration but do not record scenario IDs, so only the severe profile supports paired inference.
 Robustness route metrics are conditioned on success, while reliability-adjusted efficiency penalizes failures.

 | Profile | Controller | Success | Collision | Successful efficiency | Reliability-adjusted efficiency | Clearance (m) |